 Photo top left: Students posing as a group in the Black Cultural Center on Oct.
 14,

-Source: Office of Multicultural Affairs records
+Source: Office of Intercultural Affairs records

 Becky Magura, '80 B.S. curriculum and instruction and '81 M.A. curriculum and instruction, was featured on CBS Sunday Morning!
 The segment included CBS News correspondent Martha Teichner; Paula Kerger, PBS president and CEO; and Ken Burns, producer and director, and celebrated the historic milestone of when PBS first went on the air 50 years ago.
 Magura is the president and CEO of WCTE PBS in Cookeville, TN.
 Read more and watch the "PBS turns 50" Sunday Morning segment online.